-In the beginning, your doctor will refer you to a reputable prosthetist and this will be your first encounter with this specialty so you trust your physician.
-These specialists (prosthetists) mean well and want nothing but the best for you… However, sometimes their abilities or opinions do not compliment yours- therefore your prosthetist can be either your “gift” or your “biggest obstacle”.
+In the beginning, your doctor will refer you to a reputable prosthetist and this will be your first encounter with this specialty so trust your physician.
+These specialists (prosthetists) mean well and want nothing but the best for you… However, sometimes their abilities or opinions do not compliment yours”.

-So, my advice is to be honest with your prosthetist at all times and let him/her know exactly what your goals are and what you hope to do with your new way of life… That way the both of you are on the same page and are able to push forward with a healthy life plan.
+So, my advice is to be honest with your prosthetist at all times and let him/her know exactly what your goals are and what you hope to do with your new way of life… That way you both are on the same page and are able to push forward with a healthy life plan.

 Beware the Internet: